 ● Two-Stage Snow Blower

-There are typically three different settings for the two-stage snow blowers.
-Although there’s no industry standard for them, most have categories within the range of Normal, Packed Snow, and Transport.
-Normal is the mid-level for the auger, while Packed Snow means that the auger has to dig deeper to get as much snow as possible.
-The two-stage blowers come in a variety of sizes, prices, and a few choices of engine power.
+Typical is the mid-level for the drill, while Packed Snow means that the drill has to dig deeper to get as much snow as possible.
+The two-stage blowers come in various sizes and prices and have a few choices of engine power.

 ● Three-Stage Snow Blowers